-(a) These unlisted equity securities represented the investments in certain private entities, which represented the equity interests ranging from 1% to 20% in the investees as at 31 December 2023 and 2022.
+- (a) The equity investment represented the Group's investment in equity securities issued by Shenzhen Home E&E Commercial Services Group Co., Ltd. (深圳市美易家商務服務集團股份有限公司) ("Home E&E"), a fellow subsidiary of the Company, which primarily engaged in property management, asset operation and management and the relevant value-added services for commercial properties in the PRC.
+As at 31 December 2021, the investment represented 4.2% shareholding of Home E&E. During the year ended 31 December 2022, the equity investment in Home E&E was disposed to an independent third party. - (b) These unlisted equity securities represented the investments in certain private entities, which represented the equity interests ranging from 1% to 20% in the investees as at 31 December 2022 and 2021.
 The investees are mainly engaged in property management services.
 These investments are not regarded as associate or joint venture of the Group because the Group has no right to appoint directors under such investment arrangements.
-Details of the fair value measurement of the investments are set out in note 37(c).
+Details of the fair value measurement of the investments are set out in note 38(c).